LuigiSciarretta/table-migration-bigquery/README.md

     # Install dependencies in your virtual env
     pip install -r requirements.txt

-# 📄 **Short guide**
+# 📄 Quick Guide

-The project is divided into several "main" python ones that deal with separate operations.
-There is no single centralized main.
+The project consists of multiple Python scripts, each handling a separate operation.
+There is no single centralized main script.
-The different .py files call modules defined in src that take care of DDL extraction from on prem systems and interaction with Google Cloud Platform via Python API.
+The .py files invoke modules located in the src directory, which handle DDL extraction from on-premises databases and interaction with Google Cloud Platform via its Python API.

-The flow involves the following scripts in order:
+The workflow follows this sequence of scripts:

-- onprem_extraction.py
+1️⃣ onprem_extraction.py
-- upload_gcp.py
+2️⃣ upload_gcp.py
-- sql_translation_task.py
+3️⃣ sql_translation_task.py
-- download.py
+4️⃣ download.py
-- execute_ddl
+5️⃣ execute_ddl.py

-The first script needs to be passed db_config.json as a parameter, which defines the connection parameters to the on prem DBs.
+The first script requires db_config.json as a parameter, which contains connection details for the on-premises databases.
-Subsequent scripts need the bq_config.json as a parameter, which defines the authentication and info needed for interaction with GCP.
+The subsequent scripts require bq_config.json, which contains authentication details and configuration settings for interacting with GCP.